tldr-pages/tldr/pages/common/nmap.md

 `nmap -O {{ip_or_hostname}}`

-- Try to determine whether the specified hosts are up (ping scan) and what their names and MAC adddresses are:
+- Try to determine whether the specified hosts are up (ping scan) and what their names and MAC addresses are:

 `sudo nmap -sn {{ip_or_hostname}} {{optional_another_address}}`